Phala-Network/phala-blockchain/frontend/packages/sdk/README.md

 Please note that the snake_case name defined in the ink! contract is automatically converted to camelCase in Polkadot.js.
 The first argument of the method is the calling option, followed by the arguments to the method.

 The options you can specify are `value` and `gasLimit`.
-However the weight system is not used in Fat Contract so far.
+However the weight system is not used in Phat Contract so far.
 We always give a sufficient large weight to the executor.

 Commands are always encrypted by the Phala SDK.
 It generates an ephemeral key to establish an end-to-end encryption channel to the worker (via ECDH) every time it sends a command.

 ## Send queries

 Queries are sent to the Secure Enclave worker directly via a RPC call.
-Unlike the original ink! contract where the read calls are not authenticated, Fat Contract queries are usually signed and encrypted.
-This enables Access Control in Fat Contracts.
+Unlike the original ink! contract where the read calls are not authenticated, Phat Contract queries are usually signed and encrypted.
+This enables Access Control in Phat Contracts.

 To send a query, you need to create a `Certificate` object and use it to sign the query.
 With Polkadot.js Extension, you can create it with the account and the signer object: